Newquay Tretherras (electoral division)

-Newquay Tretherras (Cornish: Tewynblustri Tretheyrres) is an electoral division of Cornwall in the United Kingdom and returns one member to sit on Cornwall Council.
-The current Councillor is Kevin Towill, a Conservative.
+Newquay Tretherras (Cornish: Tewynblustri Tretheyrres) was an electoral division of Cornwall in the United Kingdom which returned one member to sit on Cornwall Council between 2009 and 2021.
+It was abolished at the 2021 local elections, being succeeded by Newquay Porth and Tretherras and Newquay Central and Pentire.

 Extent

-Newquay Tretherras covers the centre, east and south east of the town of Newquay, including Newquay Tretherras School.
-The division covers 158 hectares in total.
+Newquay Tretherras covered the centre, east and south east of the town of Newquay, including Newquay Tretherras School.
+The division covered 158 hectares in total.